 Epigraphs accompany each chapter with relevant excerpts either from the Simon Snow books or from Cath’s fan fic about the characters.
 The technique works surprisingly well as readers are drawn into the world of Simon Snow and come to care about him (and Baz) as much as Cath does.

 One of the best things about Fangirl is that all of the characters are very well developed.
 Although the novel focuses on Cath it feels like any of the characters could be the star here–they all have their own stories.

 Rowell’s writing is as excellent as fans would expect.
 She also unpacks complicated topics such as the line between fan fiction and plagiarism.
 Cath is a strong, neurotic heroine who is far from perfect but also very, very real.
 Fangirl also summoned all sorts of nostalgia about the college experience and friendships.

 Because this book covers a large range of time some matters are addressed more than others; some things are tied up more than others.
 There are questions at the end of Fangirl but there is also enough room for readers to imagine their own endings.

-Possible Pairings: The Best Night of Your (Pathetic) Life by Tara Altebrando, Take Me There by Susane Colasanti, Graffiti Moon by Cath Crowley, The Moon and More by Sarah Dessen, Take a Bow by Elizabeth Eulberg, Just One Day by Gayle Forman, Thirteen Little Blue Envelopes by Maureen Johnson, Saving Francesca by Melina Marchetta, Love and Other Foreign Words by Erin McCahan, Wild Awake by Hilary T. Smith, Pivot Point by Kasie West, Afterworlds by Scott Westerfeld
+Possible Pairings: The Best Night of Your (Pathetic) Life by Tara Altebrando, Take Me There by Susane Colasanti, Graffiti Moon by Cath Crowley, The Moon and More by Sarah Dessen, Take a Bow by Elizabeth Eulberg, Just One Day by Gayle Forman, Thirteen Little Blue Envelopes by Maureen Johnson, The Secrets We Keep by Trisha Leaver, Saving Francesca by Melina Marchetta, Love and Other Foreign Words by Erin McCahan, Wild Awake by Hilary T. Smith, Pivot Point by Kasie West, Afterworlds by Scott Westerfeld

 *This book was acquired for review from the publisher at BEA 2013*